 arden@arthurmorganschool.org

-This is Arden’s third year on staff at AMS.
+This is Arden’s fourth year on staff at AMS.
 They grew up in the South and went to college in Wooster, Ohio.
 Her time in Wooster taught her to treasure opportunities for experiential learning.
 He enjoys listening to stories (and telling them!), knitting, making popcorn, meeting bugs, and learning fun facts.

 Middle school memory: In eighth grade, I invented an animal called a “snorse,” a combination snake-horse.
 Drawing them on the back of every assignment I got became my “thing” from then on, so every paper I turned in or took home that year also contained a loving portrayal of my creation.
 I hoped my peers would also get excited about inventing new animals, but the idea never caught on.